gms21acu/Premier-League-Match-Winner-Predictor-/README.md

 # Project Overview

-In this project, we'll predict the winner of football matches in the English Premier League (EPL).
+In this project, we'll predict the winner of football matches in the English Premier League (EPL) using data from the 1993-1994 season to the 2024-2025 season.

 **Project Steps:**